pkarsy/CC1101_RF/README.md

     }
 }
 ```
-## GDO0 behaviour change TODO
+## GDO0 behavior change
 If you are going to use WakeOnRadio and/or MCU sleep you will need to connect the CC1101 GDO0 pin
 to some MCU pin capable of interrupts.
 See the examples/wor directory.
-WARNING : the GDO0 behaviour is changed.
-The old library had a bug which could cause the RF chip to exit
+WARNING: the GDO0 behavior is changed.
+The old library had a bug that could cause the RF chip to exit
-RX or WoR state without the MCU ever get a GDO0 interrupt, making the module unable to receive other packets and/or send the RC chip again in low power mode.
+RX or WoR state without the MCU ever getting a GDO0 interrupt, making the module unable to receive other packets and/or send the RC chip again in low power mode.

 ### Examples
-First you need to download the library locally.
+First, you need to download the library locally.
 Then the examples can be opened as separate platformio projects, but also by opening the main library using platformio and selecting a platformio.ini target.

 ### Some things to keep in mind :
 * Usually most of the time the module must be in RX.
 This however depends on the communication schema used.